Josaphat12-tech/Elimu-ai/README.md

 **Advance your skills with Next.js Pro Course**

 Enjoyed creating this project?
-Dive deeper into our PRO courses for a richer learning adventure.
-They're packed with detailed explanations, cool features, and exercises to boost your skills.
+All me on all social media platforms for a richer learning adventure and also feel free to walk through my blogs where I post tutorials on to make your own projects and trust me you will find more detailed explanations, cool features, and exercises to boost your skills.
 Give it a go!

 **Owner & Contact**